Education in South Korea: High school

 High schools in Korea can be divided into specialty tracks that accord with a student's interest and career path or a normal state high school.
 For special high schools, there are science (Science high school), foreign language, international, and art specialty high schools that students can attend by passing entrance examinations which are generally highly competitive.
 These schools are called special-purpose high schools.
 Autonomous private high schools are relatively free of the policy of the Ministry of Education.
-Also, there are schools for gifted students.
+There are schools for gifted students.
 Tuition of many special-purpose high schools, autonomous private high schools, and schools for gifted students are extremely expensive (the average of tuition of special-purpose or autonomous private high school is US$5,614 per year.)
 One of the schools for gifted students is US$7,858 per year.
-There are a few schools that require more than what is calculated as an average.
-CheongShim International Academy, Hankuk Academy of Foreign Studies, Korean Minjok Leadership Academy, and Hana Academy Seoul are infamous for their expensive tuition.
-Simultaneously, these schools are known for students' high academic achievement and college results, sending more than 50% of their students to "SKY universities" yearly.
-Other types of high schools include standard public high schools and standard private high schools, both with or without entrance examinations.
-These high schools do not specialize in a particular field but are more focused on sending their students to top and popular colleges.